 There are small but very beautiful temples.
 One of them is called Agastheeswara and was built by Agastya Muni.
 The other one is dedicated to Ganesha to commemorate his role in bringing Kaveri here.
 We spent some time there and felt a sense of peace that comes from places that have been worshipped for a long time.

-Very close to Talakaveri is the peak of Brahmagiri hills.
+Very close by is the peak of Brahmagiri hills.
 There are steps to go to the top.
-I am sure the view of surrounding valleys is beautiful from there.
+I am sure the view of the surrounding valleys is beautiful from there.
 There are about 350 steps that you have to take to reach the top.
 Since we were there in the middle of the day, we did not even think of going there.

 Later I noticed that no matter where you are, you would find an image of Kaveri in Coorg.
 She is the presiding deity of the region.
-She is usually in a standing position with an open pot in her hand, as if giving the boon of water to the people.
-We found her at Talakaveri which her home is, then at Viewpoints, at Bamboo Forest at Nisargadham, in museums and just about everywhere.
+She is usually in a standing position with an open pot in her hand as if giving the boon of water to the people.
+We found her at Talakaveri which is her home, then at viewpoints, at Bamboo Forest at Nisargadham, in museums, and just about everywhere.

-On our way back from Talakaveri we stopped at the beautiful temple at Bhagamandala town.
-It is famous for Bhagandeshwara temple built in typical Kerala style with double slanting roofs.
+On our way back we stopped at the beautiful temple at Bhagamandala town.
+It is famous for the Bhagandeshwara temple built in typical Kerala style with double slanting roofs.

-A board outside the temple tells us that temple is named after Bhaganda Rishi who installed a Shivalingas here for his Tapasya.
+A board outside the temple tells us that the temple is named after Bhaganda Rishi who installed a Shivalingas here for his Tapasya.
 He was a worshipper of Skanda and named the region after him calling it Skanda Kshetra.
-People also called is Bhaganda Kshetra.
+People also call it Bhaganda Kshetra.